 ChartMill Scans for Technical Setups and Breakouts

+Another screener option is Chartmill.
 Navigate to the Trade Ideas tab.
-The Technical Breakout Setups and Momentum Squeeze Play Setups are where you will likely find cup and handle and continuation patterns.
+The Squeeze Play Setups are where you will likely find cup and handle, rounded bottoms, and continuation patterns.
+They have lots of pre-set screens you can check out.

 In addition to the default settings you may wish to add in: